 3. What is the expected number of years a customer will use your services or buy your products?

 4. How many people per year does your average customer tell about your company?
 (You may have to guess at this one.
 It’s probably between 3 and 12.
 Generally, the better your customer service, the higher this number will be.)

 5. What percentage of these people actually become customers?
 (Usually between 20% and 70%.)

 Let’s apply this calculation to a local personal coaching business.
 If each coaching session is $150 and the average customer has two sessions a month, the gross sales per customer is $3,600 per year.
-Estimating that a customer stays with their person coach on average for five years, the lifetime value of this customer, before referrals, is $18,000.
+Estimating that a customer stays with their personal coach on average for five years, the lifetime value of this customer, before referrals, is $18,000.
 Customers that are seeing results from personal coaching will more than likely tell their friends.
 The power of positive word of mouth magnifies the value of each customer.
-If we conservatively estimate that each customer tells four people and 50%, or two, become customers, the gross sales from referrals is $36,000.
+If we conservatively estimate that each customer tells ten people and 20%, or two, become customers, the gross sales from referrals is $36,000.
 Therefore, the total lifetime value of a customer is $54,000 (the gross sales per customer plus gross sales from referrals)!